fbpx

 Medical POA is a limited type of authority allowing the agent to make decisions for medical care, including treatment, surgery, medication, end-of-life care, and choice of healthcare providers.

-It’s paramount that the assets are protected following the expiration of a power of attorney after death.
+It’s paramount that the principal’s assets are protected following the expiration of a POA after death.
 This period can be marked by chaos, but the following sections explain what typically happens.

 Your loved one can no longer own property after death, and you can’t act on their behalf when they’re gone.
 Probate becomes necessary to transfer the assets they leave behind to their living heirs.
 The will they left behind must be filed with the probate court shortly after their death, especially if they solely held a bank account or other properties.